-Ben joined Team Twitch in the summer of 2009 when he moved to NYC, where he established an east coast conglomerate of writers for the site.
-He currently resides in LA, where he works as a producer and script consultant.
+Ben joined Team Twitch in the summer of 2009 when he moved to NYC.
+There he established an east coast conglomerate of writers for the site.
+He currently resides in Los Angeles where he works as a producer and script consultant.

 We are walking down a serene wooded path.
 With our back to us is a redheaded girl, her hair in a long, tight braid, her shoulders slumped forward.
 She's walking through the woods, pondering her very existence: Why is she...
 More »

 There are two things when one considers going to a film festival, or dare to put one on.
 The first is: location, location, location.
 The second (or perhaps it's the first): Movies, of course.
 Plenty of quality, eclectic flicks that...
 More »